Q: How do I know if I have hearing loss?

 Q: If I suspect I have hearing loss, what should I do next?

 A: Make an appointment with a licensed Beltone™ hearing professional.
-The test will help you understand what you are and are not hearing.
+A hearing test in Red Deer will help you understand what you are and are not hearing.

 Q: What should I expect to happen during my hearing appointment?

 A: Your Beltone hearing care professional will use a number of methods to help determine whether or not you have hearing loss.
-He or she will ask you questions about your lifestyle and hearing needs, and then you’ll be given a hearing test, a video ear exam and a word discrimination test.
+He or she will ask you questions about your lifestyle and hearing needs, and then you’ll be given a hearing test in Red Deer, a video ear exam and a word discrimination test.
 The data collected will be examined and next steps will be decided.

 Q: If I have to get a hearing aid, how much do they cost?